meisheep/koa-with-rate-limiter/README.md

 - increment: O(1)

 #### Space Complexity
-It only uses a hash map to act as a counter.
-The space complexity is constant O(1).
+It uses one hash map to act as a counter which stores request counts from each IP sources.
+The space complexity is linear O(K), where K is the number of the distinct IPs.

 ### middleware/rate-limiter
 A rate limiter middleware utilizes `RateLimiter`.
 It increments counts for each unique ip, storing request counts and `shouldResponse` value to `ctx.state`.